-The Report of Expenditures & Request for Funds (Cal OES Form 2-201) is used to report costs/expenditures for the Grant Subaward, request reimbursement from Cal OES, and request an advance.
+The Report of Expenditures & Request for Funds (Cal OES Form 2-201) is used to report costs/expenditures for the Grant Subaward and request reimbursement from Cal OES.

-Subrecipients may submit these forms after:
+Subrecipients may submit a Cal OES Form 2-201 after:

 - The Grant Subaward has been fully executed by Cal OES, - The Grant Subaward performance period has begun, - No Special Conditions apply, and - The State Budget has passed.